 3 Tried and True Techniques That Encourage Monthly Giving

 Monthly giving is an important part of any nonprofit’s development plans.
-Whether your organization promotes literacy, shelters animals, or provides medical treatment, recurring donations are especially valuable because they are a reliable source of income.
+61% of U.S. donors expect to support a nonprofit organization or charitable cause over the course of 2022 with recurring, prescheduled donations Whether your organization promotes literacy, shelters animals, or provides healthcare or medical treatment, recurring donations are especially valuable because they are a reliable source of income.

 We studied a variety of organizations’ monthly giving programs to identify some best practices.
 In this post, we’ve gathered three principles to follow when planning or updating your own program.
 Take a look at the examples and think about how your nonprofit can use these techniques to build a strong foundation of monthly revenue.